mrmoeee/hostportfolio/README.md

 ---
 There was one small issue / bug that set me back, but I overcame that and learned a little something.

 My first problem was with Googles ReCaptcha, I was only getting the ResponseKey when the form was submitted through 'g-recaptcha-response', and was not getting the key when the page stayed the same through Ajax.
-That was fixed using an If statement in my php file checking whether or not 'g-recaptcha-response' existed, and instead using the key given by Ajax through formData.
+That was fixed using an If statement in my php file checking whether or not 'g-recaptcha-response' existed, and instead using the key given by Ajax through formData (captcha).

 ```JavaScript
   let formData = {